 Click on the image below to see a larger version.

-Asset allocation for the large cap growth strategy is determined by the Investment Committee, which follows a bottom-up approach.
+Asset allocation for the large cap growth strategy is determined by Bill Tanner and Chris Sessing, who follow a bottom-up approach.
 Mr. Sessing is responsible for the portfolio construction decisions for both the small cap growth and SMID cap growth strategies.
 Given AMI’s focus on companies with recurring revenue business models and this bottom-up approach, portfolios are typically overweight Consumer Staples and Healthcare, and underweight more cyclical areas such as Consumer Discretionary and Materials.
-Sector weights usually remain in a tight range but will fluctuate somewhat based on the quantity of attractive investments.
-We have a defined portfolio construction methodology which guides the portfolio manager’s decision making.
+Sector weights usually remain in a tight range, but will fluctuate somewhat based on the quantity of attractive investments.

 AMI Asset Management believes that the focus on recurring revenue is the primary risk control, given that these companies have less earnings volatility, and thus tend to contain inherent downside protection.
 However, AMI has also put into place additional risk controls to avoid too much exposure to market sectors or position allocations.

 Sell decisions are most often triggered by deteriorating fundamentals and generally result in a sale of the entire position.
 These deteriorations can include factors such as worsening industry or regulatory conditions, weakening competitive positions, structural margin changes, and balance sheet erosion, among many other factors.
-We will allow “winners” to appreciate but typically begin to trim holdings when they exceed 10% of our estimate of intrinsic value.
-We will continue to hold smaller positions in securities that are performing poorly if the growth story and fundamentals remain intact.
-Sell decisions are also triggered if our risk control metrics exceed maximum weightings for a security or a sector, or if a higher conviction name reaches a valuation level that becomes more attractive.
+AMI will allow “winners” to appreciate but typically begin to trim holdings when they exceed 10% of the team’s estimate of intrinsic value.
+The team will continue to hold smaller positions in securities that have been trimmed for valuation purposes if the growth story and fundamentals remain intact.
+Sell decisions are also triggered by sector or security weight limitations or if a higher conviction name reaches a valuation level that becomes more attractive.
 Given that the intrinsic value of a successfully growing company will continuously rise, AMI does not sell holdings when they reach a pre-determined price target or time horizon.
 Names will be sold out of the small cap growth portfolio once they consistently trade at a market capitalization above $5 billion and they will be sold out of the SMID cap growth strategy as they approach $12 billion.